NeoGeographyToolkit/StereoPipeline/docs/tools/stereo_gui.rst

 --colorize
     Colorize input CSV files (must set ``--min`` and ``--max``).

---colorize-image
+--colorbar
-    Colorize all images after this option until the ``--no-colorize`` option is encountered.
-For now this works only for very small images.
-Show these images with a colorbar and axes.
-See ``--colormap-style`` for how to set a colormap.
+    Colorize all images and/or csv files after this option until the ``--no-colorbar`` option is encountered.
+Show these images with a colorbar and axes (:numref:`colorize`).

---no-colorize-image
+--no-colorbar
-    Do not colorize any images after this option, until the option ``--colorize-image`` is encountered.
+    Do not colorize any images after this option, until the option ``--colorbar`` is encountered.

 --colormap-style <string (default="binary-red-blue")>
     Specify the colormap style.
 See :numref:`colormap` for options.